 Delicious all you can eat pizza, pasta, salad, dessert and soft drinks.
 Tax and tip included.

-**Dietary restrictions can be accommodated – please advise during registration.
+**Dietary restrictions and gluten free options can be accommodated – must advise during registration.

 13+ years old: $21.50